yeojz/js-project-starter-kit/README.md

 # js-project-starter-kit

-Starter kit for JavaScript projects.
+This is a no-frills starter kit for JavaScript projects.
+It's meant to be a quickstart especially for small library projects.

 ## Getting Started